goppend/CompToXY/README.md

 ## Problems with this design
-Since I have moved on to larger-scale projects, I will not be updating this design.
-However, there are critical issues that are worth bringing up.
+Since I have moved on to other projects, I will not be updating this design.
+However, there are critical issues that are worth recording.
  - The schematic shows D1 and D2 facing the wrong way.
  - At the time, transistor arrays were convenient, but those parts are not kept in stock in a large quantity.
 A redesign using discrete components would be better.
  - Power entry can be more clear.
 Some input protection would be nice as well, getting the inputs backwards __will__ damage most components.